Order Book

 I hope I do not meet a certain driver who had to trail along behind our car in the Escambia County, Florida lowlands, in the mid-1940s.
 Narrow, rutted, dirt roads made it hard for a car to pass, particularly where farm animals were free to roam.
 Open Range it was called.
 I really hadn't seen that car behind us; it had come up so fast.
 Out the window of my Hudson Terraplane went a Chux-load.
 Oooops!
 Hit the windshield of the car behind me.
 At least the Terraplane had one last spurt in her.
 We drove off, while I watched in the rear view mirror to see how the trailing car was dealing with the surprise impact.
 Maybe he just drove on after the shock, thinking it was a bird.
 I hope so.

-Along the way I treated wife Peggy to an Easy Spindrier and later to the full pairing of Maytag washer and drier.
+Along the way I treated wife Peggy to an Easy SpinDrier and later to the full pair of Maytag washer and drier.

 I read the clothespin story to my mother and aunt.